discovery-unicamp/hiaac-m4-experiments/experiments/experiment_executor/README.md

 python execute.py examples/experiment_configurations/ -o examples/results/ -d data/processed/ --ray --skip-existing
 ```

-**NOTE**: The `-d` option is used to specify the path to the datasets and should point to the dataset root directory.
+The `-d` option is used to specify the path to the datasets and should point to the dataset root directory.
+The `--ray` option is used to execute the experiments in parallel using Ray.

 ## How to alter the execution flow and add new options